treehays/SalesManagmentsystem-toda/SMS/ReadMe.txt

 = allow to view product which stock are lower than certain amount // creat a methos that will always check if a stock is lower than certain number
 #view product by categories
-#add wallet to track  admin withrawal and
+#add wallet to track  admin withdrawal and
-# veiw each attendant history
+# view each attendant history
 #purchasing multiple product same time
 #allow customer to view list of product below certain price
+#specify the attendants for particular transaction
+#Admin for different branch

 Kindly select one of the following options:
 1. View Profile